 As with anything else in this day and age, everything needs to happen fast!
 Since background checks contain vital information about an applicant, employers are eager to receive the reports as soon as possible so they can continue with the hiring process or dismiss the candidate and move on with their recruitment process.
 So how long does a background check take in Illinois?

-Unfortunately, there isn’t a standard period of time available for all types of background checks in Illinois.
-It all depends on the scope of the background check.
-If the employer is willing to pay for a background check, things will move faster and they will be able to receive an accurate report in two to four business days if there aren’t unforeseen circumstances that might complicate the investigation:
+Unfortunately, there isn’t a standard period of time set for background checks in Illinois.
+The duration depends on the scope of the background check.
+If the employer is willing to pay for an Illinois background check, things will move faster and they will be able to receive an accurate report in two to four business days if there aren’t unforeseen circumstances that complicate the investigation:

 - identity checks – instant or up to two business days